Killing of Joseph Augustus Zarelli: The foster home

-This theory concerns a foster home that was located approximately 1.5 miles (2.5 km) from the site of the body.

-In 1960, Remington Bristow, an employee of the medical examiner's office who doggedly pursued the case until his death in 1993, contacted a New Jersey psychic, who told him to look for a house that matched the foster home.
+In 1960, Remington Bristow, an employee of the medical examiner's office who doggedly pursued the case until his death in 1993, contacted a New Jersey psychic, who told him to look for a house that matched a foster home that was located approximately 1.5 miles (2.5 km) from the site of the body.
 When the psychic was brought to the Philadelphia discovery site, she led Bristow directly to the foster home.

 Upon attending an estate sale at the foster home, Bristow discovered a bassinet similar to the one sold at J. C. Penney.
-He also discovered blankets hanging on the clothesline that were similar to the one in which the boy's body had been wrapped when they discovered him.
+He also discovered blankets hanging on the clothesline that were similar to the one in which the boy's body had been wrapped when discovered.
 Bristow believed that the boy was the son of the stepdaughter of the man who ran the foster home, and that they disposed of his body so the stepdaughter would not be exposed as an unwed mother.

-However, the police established that all the foster children were accounted for, and a reexamination by police investigators confirmed that the family were likely not involved.

-In 1998, Philadelphia police lieutenant Tom Augustine, who was in charge of the investigation, and several members of the Vidocq Society (a group of retired policemen and profilers), interviewed the foster father and the stepdaughter (whom he had married).
+However, police established that all the foster children at the home were accounted for, and a reexamination by investigators confirmed that the family were likely not involved.
+In 1998, PPD lieutenant Tom Augustine, who was in charge of the investigation, and several members of the Vidocq Society (a group of retired policemen and profilers), interviewed the foster father and the stepdaughter (whom he had married).
 The foster home investigation was closed.

 The woman known as Martha or "M"

 Another theory was brought forward in February 2002 by a woman identified only as Martha, or "M", accusing her mother of acquiring and killing the child.
-Police considered her story to be plausible but were troubled by her testimony, as she had a history of mental illness.
-She said that her mother and father purchased a boy named Jonathan (whom she claimed was "The Boy in the Box", later positively identified as Joseph Augustus Zarelli) from his birth parents in the summer of 1954, after which he was beaten to death and his body left abandoned inside a box outside of town.
+Police considered her story plausible but were troubled by her testimony, as she had a history of mental illness.
+Martha claimed that her parents purchased a boy named Jonathan from his birth parents in the summer of 1954, after which he was beaten to death and his body left abandoned inside a box outside of town.
 Police were unable to verify her story.
-Neighbors who had access to Martha's house during the stated time period denied that there had been a young boy living there and dismissed Martha's claims as "ridiculous."
+Neighbors who had access to Martha's house during the stated time period denied that there had been a young boy living there and dismissed her claims as "ridiculous".